 Personal licences are issued by the local authority where a person lives.
 Since 6 April 2015 they have no expiry date.
 Personal licence holders can authorise up to 50 temporary event notices in each calendar year.

-Before applying for a personal licence, a recognised qualification [pdf] 220KB must be achieved before you apply for a personal licence.
+Before applying for a personal licence, a recognised qualification must be achieved.
 This is to ensure that licence holders are aware of licensing law and the wider social responsibilities attached to the sale of alcohol.

-Complete and return the Personal licence application form [docx] 52KB and Disclosure of convictions and civil penalties declaration [pdf] 95KB to us, along with:
+Complete and return the Personal Licence [docx] 41KB and Disclosure Of Convictions And Declaration [docx] 60KB to us, along with:

 Kent TN23 1PL